Aliases for CA4 Gene

 GeneCards Summary for CA4 Gene

-CA4 (Carbonic Anhydrase IV) is a Protein Coding gene.
-Diseases associated with CA4 include retinitis pigmentosa 17 and ca4-related retinitis pigmentosa.
-Among its related pathways are Metabolism and Proximal tubule bicarbonate reclamation.
-GO annotations related to this gene include carbonate dehydratase activity.
+CA4 (Carbonic Anhydrase 4) is a Protein Coding gene.
+Diseases associated with CA4 include Retinitis Pigmentosa 17 and Retinitis Pigmentosa.
+Among its related pathways are Proximal tubule bicarbonate reclamation and Metabolism.
+Gene Ontology (GO) annotations related to this gene include carbonate dehydratase activity.
 An important paralog of this gene is CA14.

 Reversible hydration of carbon dioxide.
 May stimulate the sodium/bicarbonate transporter activity of SLC4A4 that acts in pH homeostasis.
 It is essential for acid overload removal from the retina and retina epithelium, and acid release in the choriocapillaris in the choroid.